 As we have discussed in previous newsletters, the affordability of a home increases (or decreases) significantly with each percentage of interest.
-A loan for a median-priced home from January 2020 at a rate of 3.72% costs $700 per month more than a loan at 2.88%, amounting to $250,000 over the life of the loan.
+A mortgage loan for a $900,000 home at the January 2020 rate of 3.72% costs $415 per month more than a loan at 2.88%, amounting to $150,000 over the life of the loan.
 As a result, we have seen a boom in refinancing, which we expect to continue for homeowners who do not wish to move.
 For buyers (or refinancers), this could be the lowest interest rate they will experience in their lifetime and an excellent time to execute the purchase of a home.

 We can look to Months of Supply Inventory (MSI)—the measure of how many months it would take for all current homes for sale on the market to sell at the current rate of sales—as a proxy for demand.
 MSI has an average of three months in California.
 An MSI lower than three means that buyers are dominating the market and there are relatively few sellers; a higher MSI means there are more sellers than buyers.
-In July, the MSI for single-family homes fell well below the three-month mark and now heavily favors sellers once again.
-The MSI of condos was not as tight; however, it is trending lower even with increasing inventory.
+The MSI for single-family homes fell well below the three-month mark and now heavily favors sellers once again.

-As we would expect, the number of homes under contract continued to trend upward in July, which contributed to the falling MSI and highlights the amount of demand even further.
-Single-family homes under contract increased 48%, and condos increased 21% year-over-year.
+The number of homes under contract continued to trend upward, which contributed to the falling MSI and highlights the demand in the East Bay.
 Based on these metrics, we believe the housing market is thriving.
-We’ve seen reporting on a rumored exodus from the city for bigger, less expensive spaces, but the data shows the contrary.

 We can also analyze home sales—the result of homes under contract that close within 30 days—on a monthly basis, while also comparing them to last year’s numbers.
-Sales are close to flat year-over-year for both single-family homes and condos, which is a remarkable recovery from May’s year-over-year sales volume.
-Increased inventory combined with homes under contract resulting in sales suggests that sales volume should continue rising.
+Sales are still down 23% year-over-year for single-family homes but are on an upward path.
+The East Bay experienced large month-over-month gains, which is a remarkable recovery from the May low.

-Record prices attest to the fact that homes are generally selling above list prices.
-July’s sale-to-list ratios—which compare the prices buyers pay to the listed prices of homes—suggest that buyers are not paying large premiums.
-The chart below illustrates the price that the average San Francisco buyer negotiated to put a property under contract, and whether or not it was above or below list price.
-In July, both single-family homes and condos sold in-line with original list prices.
+Sale-to-list ratios—which compare the prices buyers pay to the listed prices of homes—suggest that buyers are not paying large premiums.
+The chart below illustrates the price that the average East Bay area buyer negotiated to put a property under contract, and whether or not it was above or below list price.
+In June, both single-family homes and condos sold in-line with original list prices.
 Single-family home and condo buyers can expect to pay around the listed price.

-In summary, the difficulty that the housing market experienced in March through June, as evidenced by sales volume and supply, has subsided.
+In summary, the difficulty that the housing market experienced in the second quarter, as evidenced by sales volume and supply, has subsided.
 The housing market has shown its resilience through the pandemic and remains one of the safest asset classes.
-However, there is significant difference in how home values at various price points and in types of neighborhoods are performing.
 Whether you are buying or selling a home, it is still incredibly important to seek out the advice of real estate experts.

 Moving forward, we anticipate more sellers coming to market.
-The initial seller reticence caused by COVID-19 seems to have subsided, increasing supply.
-As more supply becomes available, there could be a small price correction in the market; any such fall would be tempered by the high latent demand for homes in the City.
+The initial seller reticence caused by COVID-19 seems to have subsided.
+As more supply becomes available, there could be a small price correction in the market, but we do not believe that will occur during the summer months while demand is so high.